 Although direct to customer can usually generate the highest margin, it will also usually be the slowest method.
 This is because you need to get established and you need to invest time and money in getting the enquiry pipeline moving.
 If you are looking to grow in a slow and controlled manner it can be the perfect route to take.
 If, however you need a reasonable volume of sales pretty quickly – some of the alternatives may be better for cashflow purposes.

-In order to evaluate whether direct is the best route you also need to know what your gross margins are.
+In order to evaluate whether direct is the best route to market you also need to know what your gross margins are.
 Bigger margins don’t necessarily mean more profit, as you may sell dramatically less due to the higher price.

 For example, if you sold £1m of product direct at 65% margin you would make a gross profit of £650K.
 However, if another method generated sales of £3m over the same period but at only 35% margin your gross profit margins would exceed £1m (so lower margin but higher profits).

 If selling direct to a consumer (as opposed to a business), the chances are your selling price will also be inclusive of VAT.
 In addition, you make also incur transaction charges if, for example, they are paying by credit or debit card.
 You also have to consider the net cost of overhead that goes into fulfilling that sale – time, manpower etc in comparison to a large bulk order.
 It may take just as long and cost as much to service a £50 direct end customer than a £5000 trade reseller customer order.
 These are all elements that can eat away at your margin when selling direct which you need to consider.

 If you are looking to sell a high volume at a higher rate, and your pricing strategy has allowed for margins to be made at different stages, then via 3rd party resellers could be a good route for you.
 Within 3rd part resellers you would consider: